2012–13 Welsh Premier Women's League

 The 2012–13 Welsh Premier League was the fourth season of the Welsh Premier League (women), Wales' premier football league.
-It is the first season to feature a single division league.
-The season starts on 16 September 2012 and ended on 19 May 2013.
+It was the first season to feature a single division league.
+The season started on 16 September 2012 and ended on 19 May 2013.

-After several high defeats Cearphilly Castle withdrew from the league after ten matches.
-All results including them were then wiped from the table.
+After several high-scoring losses, including a 43–0 loss to Cardiff Met, Caerphilly Castle withdrew from the league after ten matches.
+All of their results were subsequently wiped from the table.

-The title was won by Cardiff City for the first time.
-They finished ahead of reigning champions Cardiff Met. on superior goal difference.
+Cardiff City won the title for the first time, finishing ahead of reigning champions Cardiff Met on superior goal difference.